 The funding under this award is for the payment of approved costs for SVPP purposes.
-The allowable costs approved for your agency's award are limited to those listed in the Financial Clearance Memorandum (FCM), which is included in your agency's award package.
+The allowable costs approved for your agency's award are limited to those listed in your agency's award package.
 The FCM specifies the costs that your agency is allowed to fund with your award.
 In accordance with 2 C.F.R. § 200.400(g), the recipient must forgo any profit or management fee.
 Your agency may not use award funds for any costs not identified as allowable in the FCM.

-SVPP funding may only be used to pay for items and services approved by the COPS Office as reflected in the Financial Clearance Memorandum (FCM).
-FY 2020 SVPP funds must be used to improve security at schools and on school grounds in the jurisdiction of the grantee through evidence-based school safety programs.
+SVPP funding may only be used to pay for items and services approved by the COPS Office as reflected in the Financial Information in the award package.
+FY 2021 SVPP funds must be used to improve security at schools and on school grounds in the jurisdiction of the recipient through evidence-based school safety programs.
 Only actual allowable costs incurred during the award period will be eligible for reimbursement and drawdown.
 If your agency experiences any cost savings over the course of the award, your agency may not use that excess funding to extend the length of the award beyond 36 months.
-Any funds remaining after your agency has drawn down for the costs approved during the 36-month funding period will be deobligated during the closeout process, and should not be spent by your agency.
+Any funds remaining after your agency has drawn down for the costs approved during the 36-month funding period will be deobligated during the closeout process and should not be spent by your agency.